rackerlabs/Invoke-RsCloudOfficeRequest/README.md

 ### See Also

-- [RackspaceCloudOfficeApiClient](https://github.com/rackerlabs/RackspaceCloudOfficeApiClient) — a C# client library for the Cloud Office REST API
+- [RackspaceCloudOfficeApiClient](https://github.com/rackerlabs/RackspaceCloudOfficeApiClient) — a .NET/C# client library for the Cloud Office REST API